 - Evaluating everything that takes place during the club meeting

 Several days before the meeting, contact the person who will be Toastmaster of the meeting and confirm the meeting program.
 You should also develop a checklist to follow during the meeting so you don’t have to keep all the details in your head.

 You need to contact your “Evaluation Team” and ensure that each will be able to perform their role:

 - Speech Evaluators

-Remind them of their assignments, and brief Evaluators of their responsibilities and the speaker each will evaluate.
-Make sure the Evaluators understand that evaluation is a positive, helping act that enables fellow Toastmasters to develop their skills.
+Remind them of their assignments and brief them of their responsibilities if necessary.
+Remember to inform Speech Evaluators who they are evaluating.
+Make sure the Evaluation Team understands that evaluation is a positive “teaching” moment that enables fellow Toastmasters to develop their skills.
 Point out that an evaluation should enhance the speaker’s self-esteem and encourage Evaluators to prepare thoroughly for their role.
 Recommend that they contact the member they’ve been assigned to evaluate and discuss specific project objectives.